saw1232582000/CET324/README.md

 - https://cet-324.vercel.app (Test CET324 project demo by clicking this link)

+## Requirements
+Software Requirements:

+Node.js (version 18.17 or later): Next.js is a framework built on top of Node.js, so you'll need it installed on your development
+machine.
+You can download the latest version from the official Node.js website [Node.js download].
+Package manager (npm or yarn): Node.js comes bundled with npm (Node Package Manager).
+You can also use yarn, a popular alternative package manager.

+Optional Requirements:

+Code editor or IDE: While not strictly required, using a code editor or IDE with Next.js support can significantly improve your   development experience.
+Popular options include Visual Studio Code with official Next.js extensions, WebStorm, or Sublime Text   with plugins.
+Basic understanding of web development: Having a grasp of HTML, CSS, and JavaScript will be beneficial when working with Next.js.

 ## Setting CET324 Project

 Run following command in project directory